fish-shell/fish-shell/doc_src/index.rst

 - ``LANG``, ``LC_ALL``, ``LC_COLLATE``, ``LC_CTYPE``, ``LC_MESSAGES``, ``LC_MONETARY``, ``LC_NUMERIC`` and ``LC_TIME`` set the language option for the shell and subprograms.
 See the section `Locale variables <#variables-locale>`_ for more information.

-- A large number of variable starting with the prefixes ``fish_color`` and ``fish_pager_color``.
+- A number of variable starting with the prefixes ``fish_color`` and ``fish_pager_color``.
 See `Variables for changing highlighting colors <#variables-color>`__ for more information.

-- ``fish_emoji_width`` controls the computed width of certain characters, in particular emoji, whose rendered width changed in Unicode 9 and hence varies across terminal emulators.
-This should be set to 2 if your terminal emulator supports Unicode >= 9 and renders them double-width, and 1 otherwise.
-Set this only if you see graphical glitching when printing emoji, typically it will be automatically detected.

 - ``fish_ambiguous_width`` controls the computed width of ambiguous-width characters.
-This should be set to 1 if your terminal emulator renders these characters as single-width (typical), or 2 if double-width.
+This should be set to 1 if your terminal renders these characters as single-width (typical), or 2 if double-width.

+- ``fish_emoji_width`` controls whether fish assumes emoji render as 2 cells or 1 cell wide.
+This is necessary because the correct value changed from 1 to 2 in Unicode 9, and some terminals may not be aware.
+Set this if you see graphical glitching related to emoji (or other "special" characters).
+It should usually be auto-detected.

 - ``fish_escape_delay_ms`` overrides the default timeout of 30ms after seeing an escape character before giving up on matching a key binding.
 This is explained in the documentation for the :ref:`bind <cmd-bind-escape>` builtin command.
 This delay facilitates using escape as a meta key.